Should you avoid using metal with bentonite clay?

 The research focused on measuring the Relative Dentin Abrasivity (RDA) and the Pellicle Cleaning Ratio (PCR), which indicate how abrasive a toothpaste is and how effectively it cleans or whitens teeth, respectively.

 Each toothpaste was assigned a Cleaning Efficiency Index (CEI).
-Toothpastes that exhibited high whitening capability with low abrasivity received a high CEI score, while those with high abrasivity but low cleaning efficiency scored lower.
+Toothpastes that exhibited high cleaning capability with low abrasivity received a high CEI score, while those with high abrasivity but low cleaning efficiency scored lower.

 Generally, increased abrasivity corresponded with better cleaning efficiency, with the exception of toothpastes containing mineral clays like bentonite or kaolin.